Mira Fischer

 Effects of failure in a high-stakes application procedure on confidence in abilities and willingness to compete, with Robert Stüber

-Some of my Presentations to Watch Online
+Some of my Presentations to Watch and Listen to Online

 Discussion of Michael Sanders's Keynote at the 1st Behavior Change Science & Policy Symposium in Helsinki, May 2019: "Policy Experiments and Behaviorally Informed Policies"